graceguo/meow/README.md

 # meow

 This is a demo web application build on Flickr API.
-It allow you to quick browse photos by album.
+It allow you to quick browse all(private, public) photos by album.

 ## To install Meow app
 npm install